Forest City FL Family Law Attorney, Family Lawyer Only, Since 2005

 This is why at AAA family law we have made a commitment to answer all client phone calls and emails within twenty-four hours during business hours.
 And it is also why attorney Mejias takes the time to explain to his clients what has already happened in the case, if anything, what actions he plans to take next, and what is likely or not likely to happen after that.

-To make an appointment for a free thirty-minute initial consultation with attorney Mejias please call (407) 260-6001.
+To make an appointment for an initial consultation with attorney Mejias please call (407) 260-6001.
 At the consultation attorney Mejias will first listen to your description of the family law situation you are in.
 Then he will outline a realistic plan of the legal actions he will take in your behalf to achieve your objectives.
-There is an hourly charge for additional consultation time.
 See Family Lawyer Retainer Fees.

 In most divorce cases, there is one fee if the divorce is settled by mediation and a second additional fee if it goes to trial, payable right after the decision to go to trial is made.
 The same payment method applies to all other family law cases, such as alimony or child support disputes between individuals already divorced, paternity disputes or child adoptions.
 Please read the Family Lawyer Retainer Fees page for more information.